Semantic Regularization: Improve Few-shot Image Classification by Reducing Meta Shift: Semantic Regularization Network

 Apart from the fixed distance function, we also include a trainable relation module.
-Given the embedding feature of the query image $f_{\mathrm{EM}}(q)$ and class descriptor $\mathbf{C}_k$, the output of the relation module indicates the correlation between the two.
-We treat this output as the relation score~\cite{sung2018relation_net} among $k$ classes and all query images.
-Similar to Eq.~\ref{equ:loss2}, given the correct class label $y_q$ for $q$, the loss for the relation module can be written as:
+Given the query embedding $\mathbf{e}^m_q$ and class descriptor $\mathbf{c}^m$, the output of the relation module indicates the correlation between them.
+We treat this output as the relation score~\cite{sung2018relation_net} among $M$ classes and all query images.
+Similar to Eqn. (\ref{equ:loss2}), given the correct class label $l^m$ for $\mathbf{x}^m_q$, the loss for the relation module can be written as: